chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 - Log files are conveniently saved with an intuitive naming convention
 - Log files are saved in a recognized format; making it easier for third-party logging analytics tools to ingest the data

+### 5.2.3.2 Specifying a header to be returned in every response

 > **NOTE:** A Load Balancer or Reverse Proxy can achieve this same result.
 If your current ORDS deployment consists of either, you may prefer to add header "rules" there instead.
 >